Workable/diamorphosis/README.md

 # env2Conf

-Use JSON file(s) to configure your application for different environments (NODE_ENV).
+Use JSON file(s), and/or ENV vars to configure your application for different environments (NODE_ENV).
-Overwrite the config values using ENV vars.
 Supports defaults.
 Supports nested values.

 ## Installation